Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Introduction

-To summarize, our main contributions in this paper are as follows: (i) we propose a new opinion dynamics model which accounts for the possibility of users deliberately rejecting some recommended content, (ii) we propose an adaptive content consumption policy to model \emph{reactive} agents (in contrast to \emph{passive} agents considered in prior works), and (iii) we, analytically and numerically, show that a reactive policy enables users to manage opinion drifts, and identify conditions under which reactive users following this policy can outperform passive users who adopt fixed content consumption decisions.
+To summarize, our main contributions in this paper are as follows: (i) we propose a new opinion dynamics model which accounts for the possibility of users deliberately rejecting some recommended content to limit their opinion drift, (ii) we propose an adaptive content consumption policy to model \emph{reactive} agents (in contrast to \emph{passive} agents considered in prior works), and (iii) we, analytically and numerically, show that a reactive policy enables users to manage opinion drift, and identify conditions under which reactive users following this policy can outperform passive users who adopt fixed content consumption decisions in a similarly passive population.